 • Access to all fence surfaces

-Staining costs less than replacement and significantly extends fence life.
-We view it as protective maintenance rather than optional beautification.
+Staining costs less than replacement and extends fence life significantly.
+Think of it as protective maintenance, not optional cosmetics.

 Tulsa-Specific Considerations

-Oklahoma conditions make fence staining particularly valuable.
-Intense summer sun damages unprotected wood quickly.
-Spring rains and humidity promote rot.
-Winter temperature swings stress the surface.
-Stain addresses all of these.
+Oklahoma conditions make staining valuable.
+Summer sun damages bare wood fast.
+Spring rains promote rot.
+Temperature swings stress surfaces.
+Stain addresses all of that.

 New fences need time before staining.
-Wood fresh from the supplier contains moisture that interferes with stain penetration.
+Fresh lumber carries moisture that interferes with stain.
 Waiting 2-4 weeks allows proper drying.
-Checking moisture levels helps determine readiness.
+We check moisture levels if there is any question.

 Frequently Asked Questions

-Typically every 2-3 years in Oklahoma conditions.
+Typically every 2-3 years in Oklahoma.
 Sun exposure, weather, and stain quality affect frequency.
-Signs that restaining is due include fading color, water no longer beading on the surface, and grayish wood appearance.
+Signs you need restaining: fading color, water no longer beading, grayish wood appearance.

-Usually yes.
-If existing stain is in reasonable condition, we can clean and recoat.
-If old stain is peeling or failing, more extensive prep may be needed.
+Usually yes if the old stain is in decent shape.
+We clean and recoat.
+If old stain is peeling or failing, more prep is needed.
 We assess during consultation.

-Consider your home exterior, landscaping, and personal preference.
+Consider your home exterior and landscape.
 Natural wood tones are classic.
-Darker stains tend to show less weathering between coats.
+Darker stains show weathering less between coats.
 We provide samples to help you decide.

-We recommend waiting 2-4 weeks for new wood to dry.
-Fresh lumber contains moisture that prevents proper stain penetration.
-Patience here produces better, longer-lasting results.
+We recommend waiting 2-4 weeks.
+Fresh lumber contains moisture that prevents good stain penetration.
+Patience produces better, longer-lasting results.

-Paint sits on the surface; stain penetrates the wood.
-Stain allows the wood grain to show and flexes with the wood, reducing peeling.
-Paint provides opaque coverage but may peel as wood expands and contracts.
+Paint sits on top.
+Stain penetrates.
+Stain lets wood grain show and flexes with the wood, reducing peeling.
+Paint provides solid coverage but can peel as wood expands and contracts.

 Related Services